Skip to main content

 Check the logs.
 Airnode logs every request with its endpoint ID, response status, and processing time.
 Set LOG_LEVEL=debug for detailed pipeline output including upstream request/response details.

 Verify the config.
-Run airnode validate to check your config against the schema before starting the server.
+Run airnode config validate -c config.yaml to check your config against the schema before starting the server.

 Test the upstream API directly.
 Use curl to call the upstream API with the same parameters the airnode would use.
 This isolates whether the issue is in the airnode or the upstream.